Pontic Mountains: Ecology

 The mountains are generally covered by dense forests, predominantly of conifers.
+Archaeological findings of pine pollen deposits in lake beds indicated a wide spread of pine forests across the mountains from 15th century BCE after a period of human settlement and agricultural activity to around 8th-9th centuries CE.

 The Northern Anatolian conifer and deciduous forests is an ecoregion which covers most of the range, while the Caucasus mixed forests extend across the far-eastern end of the range, known as the Kaçkar Mountains.
 The narrow coastal strip between the mountains and the Black Sea, known as Pontus, is home to the Euxine-Colchic deciduous forests, which contain some of the world's few temperate rainforests.

 The region is home to Eurasian wildlife such as the Eurasian sparrowhawk, golden eagle, eastern imperial eagle, lesser spotted eagle, Caucasian black grouse, red-fronted serin, and wallcreeper.

 Winter conditions are very harsh, and snow even in summer months isn't unusual above certain elevations.

 The Anatolian Plateau, which lies south of the range, has a considerably drier and more continental climate than the humid and mild coast, owing to the mountains' rain shadow effect.